oort77/covid-stats-vs-benfords-law/README.md

  COVID statistical data (new cases/new deaths) vs. Benford theorem

 It is not a rare case when statistical distribution follows Benford's law.
 This Python sketch allows to check if official COVID data on new cases and deaths obey.

+Feel free to choose country, daily cases or deaths, p-value.